environment

 However, it is evident that the phrase coined by poet Antonio Machado during the Civil War, “only the people save the people,” which has appeared in so many banners, graffiti, and voices these days, perfectly captures the poor management we have received from the Generalitat.

 The work and organization of volunteers have stood in stark contrast to the inaction of state forces like the police and the army.
 Through social media platforms such as Instagram and WhatsApp groups, young people have created, organized, and distributed brigades across the affected municipalities.
 These groups have not only cleaned mud and removed debris but also delivered water, food, and other essential supplies to neighbours who have lost access to these necessities.
-However, there has been significant criticism directed at the police, Civil Guard, and even the army (when the Generalitat president finally decided to request their assistance).
-Many have noted their limited presence in affected areas, and some who did show up allegedly would sometimes stay in their vehicles or merely observed while hundreds of volunteers worked tirelessly to clear the mud.
+However, there has been significant criticism directed at the police and even the army (when the Generalitat president finally decided to request their assistance).
+Some people have noted their limited presence in affected areas, and some who did show up allegedly would sometimes stay in their vehicles or merely observed while hundreds of volunteers worked tirelessly to clear the mud.

 This has highlighted that the people, especially the youth, have been among the few to rise to the occasion during this catastrophe.
 Not all media outlets have lived up to expectations, publishing unverified or outright false information, such as the supposed 800 deaths in the Bonaire mall parking lot or the 35 victims reported in the Benetússer tunnel.
 These stories served only to heighten tension among a population already grappling with an incredibly challenging situation.